 - On the last day of each meeting, please set aside 15 minutes for participants to complete a post-meeting survey before they leave Santa Barbara.

 While You Are Here

-We will provide your working group with snacks for breaks, and coffee and tea throughout the day.
-Typically, groups eat their lunches and dinners together at any of the many near-by restaurants.
-Our staff can direct you to restaurants that can handle groups and can also help arrange food delivery should you want to have a working lunch.
-Additional information is available on the NCEAS web site.
+NCEAS provides coffee and tea throughout the day and snacks for morning and afternoon breaks.
+Typically, groups eat their lunches and dinners together at one of the many near-by restaurants.
+With some notice, NCEAS staff can make group reservations and arrange food delivery for working lunches.
+(But remember, breaks and changes of scene improve creativity and problem solving!)
+Additional information on local attractions is available on the NCEAS web site.

 Fun and Community

 Santa Barbara is a great destination, with fine restaurants, museums, historical sites and many outdoor activities.
 The welcome site for first time visitors and residents give a brief overview or just ask any of the staff or residents.
 We love sharing our city with newcomers.